 This is a single-wall tent which does mean you will face condensation internally and possible water drips overnight if the ceiling should shake more move a lot; some people find this a big downside to a single wall tent and a reason why they don’t purchase a DCF tent as this are very commonly single-wall constructs.

-- The Altaplex is the ideal ultralight tent for hikers up to 6’6″ tall, and it’s ideal for taking a rest on any trail or recovering after a long day of hiking.
+- The Plex Solo is the ideal ultralight tent for single-person and weight-focused hikers, and it’s ideal for taking a rest on any trail or recovering after a long day of hiking.

 - The storm doors may be opened and closed independently.
-In nice weather, leave one or two doors open to provide a breeze and spectacular views.
+Leave one or two doors open in nice weather to provide a breeze and spectacular views.

 This tent is spacious, well-ventilated, folds down small, can be set up quickly, and can fit in the tightest of places.
-With this much room available, tall hikers won’t discover a lighter tent anywhere else on the market.
+With this much room available, thru-hikers won’t discover a lighter tent anywhere else on the market.

 The canopy is 4-5 inches (12 cm) above the bathtub floor and screen doors.
-The screens can be left open in light rain or beneath dripping trees, allowing for free airflow without water droplets on the floor space.
+The screens can be left open in light rain or beneath dripping trees, allowing easy airflow without water droplets on the floor.
 In most cases, at least one downwind door may be left open for air.

 If you don’t want to bring your wet backpack or muddy shoes into the tent, a single closed door provides adequate vestibule space for storing them.